 Clinical trials are tough and we want to support you to ensure that your trial is successful.
-Submit a TIU intake form to get connected with us.
+Submit a TAP intake form to get connected with us.
 There is no charge for the initial consult.

-We will support you in trial design, strategic operational planning, and leveraging all the resources of the ICTR.
-We work with trials funded by the NIH, commercial sponsors, or foundations.
-The TIU is committed to facilitating the development of investigative expertise.
+The TAP is committed to facilitating the development of investigative expertise.
 K-grant, T-grant, and other early career investigators are invited to participate in project evaluation, trial simulation, and planning activities.
 Biostatistical doctoral and postdoctoral candidates may participate in statistical analysis plan development and reporting.
-The TIU provides expert consultative support to investigators with small, local multi-center translational studies needing to:-

 - Improve research study design, trial operations, and analysis plans.